LevelsCraft7/cobblemon-realms-wiki/installation.md

 If you have any questions, suggestions, or changes to propose, feel free to join us on <a href="https://discord.gg/kb8NSTF45n">Discord</a> and contact <strong>@FabLeKebab</strong> directly on the server for anything related to the wiki, or <strong>@Levels</strong> for anything related to the modpack.
 </p>
 {% endhint %}

+🔥 Enjoy your Pokémon adventures with friends or on your own; the Realms await you! 🧭✨